omar-polo/amused/README.md

 amused tries to be usable in composition with other more familiar tools instead of providing everything itself.
-For instance, there isn't a command to remove an item from the playlist, or shuffle it; instead, standard UNIX tools can be used:
+For instance, there isn't a command to remove an item from the playlist, or sort it; instead, standard UNIX tools can be used:

 	$ amused show | grep -vi kobayashi | amused load